enso-org/enso/docs/distribution/local-repository.md

 ### General Repository Structure

-In general the local repository should be a separate directory, not containing any other files.
+In general a local repository should be a separate directory that contains only directories corresponding to releases of a single component.
+Repositories for separate components should be kept separately.
 For each provided release it should contain a directory called after the release's tag.
-That inner directory should just contain assets associated with that release.
+That directory of each release should just contain assets associated with that release.

 ### Engine Repository Structure